tidyverts/tsibble/README.md

 #> # … with 2.618e+04 more rows
 ```

+Looking for rolling in parallel?
+Their multiprocessing equivalents are
+prefixed with `future_`.
 More examples can be found at
 [`vignette("window")`](https://pkg.earo.me/tsibble/articles/window.html).

 ## More around tsibble